AleksandrDenis/PP1-The-Bitter-End/README.md

     3. [Media](#media)
 11. [Acknowledgements](#acknowledgements)

 # UX
 ## User Stories:
 * New User
+  * As a new user, I want to easily understand the main purpose of the site and learn more about the place.
   * As a new user, I want to view the cocktail menu so that I can decide what to order.
   * As a new user, I want to see the schedule of live jazz performances so that I can plan my visit.
   * As a new user, I want to book tickets for performance.